 How to play:

 Let your child choose a few objects and ask him to sort them according to size, shape, color, etc. For example, they can sort blocks by size or toy cars by color.
-As they sort the objects, help them identify the attribute they are using for sorting.
+As they sort the objects, help them identify the attribute they use for sorting.

 Skills your preschooler will learn: